youseflasheen/snaptalk/README.md

 - First run can be slow because some models are loaded/downloaded.
 - If CUDA is not available, the app runs on CPU.
-- RAM++ is not part of this runtime flow.

 ## Optional API Run